'Three shooters arrested in cloth merchant murder case,' says Punjab Police Chief | Law-Order

 - India

-Police have arrested three out of five suspected shooters involved in the killing of a cloth merchant in Jalandhar district, the state's top police officer said on Wednesday.
+Three out of the five suspected shooters involved in the killing of a cloth merchant in Jalandhar district has been arrested, Punjab Police chief said on Wednesday.

-The mastermind of the crime has been identified as Amandeep Singh, a resident of Yuba county in California, Punjab Police Chief Gaurav Yadav said.
+One of the mastermind of the crime has been identified as Amandeep Singh, a resident of Yuba county in California, Punjab DGP Gaurav Yadav said.

-One .30 bore pistol has also been recovered from the three men arrested, said Yadav.
+One .30 bore pistol has also been recovered from the three arrested men, said Yadav.

 Constable Mandeep Singh, who was deployed as Bhupinder's security guard, was also killed in the shootout.

-The incident had drawn sharp reaction from the Opposition parties over the law and order situation in the state.
+The incident drew sharp reactions from the Opposition parties over the law and order situation in the state.

-Addressing the media here on Wednesday, Yadav said that the Jalandhar Rural Police has worked out the case with the arrest of three shooters involved in the crime.
+Addressing the media, Yadav said the Jalandhar Rural Police has worked out the case with the arrest of three shooters involved in the crime.

-He said preliminary investigation has revealed that extortion calls on November 1 and November 8 were made by Amandeep Singh, who is originally from village Malrhi, a place close to Jalandhar.
+He said preliminary investigation has revealed that extortion calls on November 1 and November 8 were made by Amandeep Singh, who is originally from Malrhi village, a place close to Jalandhar.

-Yadav said that Amandeep and a key associate of his, one Gurinder Singh Ginda, also a resident of the Malrhi village, were the two masterminds behind the murder.
+Yadav said Amandeep and his key associate Gurinder Singh Ginda who also is a resident of Malrhi village, were the two masterminds behind the murder.

 Five shooters were engaged to kill Bhupinder, with Ginda arranging three .30 bore pistols for the shooters, said Yadav.

-Shooters — who had come on two bikes – were identified as Pushkaran Singh alias Fauji, Kamaldeep Singh alias Deep, Manda Singh, Satpal, and Thakur.
+Shooters who had come on two bikes were identified as Khushkaran Singh alias Fauji, Kamaldeep Singh alias Deep, Manda Singh, Satpal, and Thakur, he said.

-Before the murder, two Bathinda-based men, Amrik Singh and Sajan, had done the recce of the area.
+Before the killing, two Bathinda-based men, Amrik Singh and Sajan, had done the recce of the area.
 Both are absconding, said Yadav.

-One of the two SUVs used in recce has also been recovered, said police.
+One of the two SUVs used in the recce has also been recovered, said police.

 The two bikes used by the shooters were thrown into a canal.
 A search is on for them and they will be fished out soon, said police.